FREQUENTLY ASKED QUESTIONS ABOUT CDI

 When did CDI start?

-Learning Life conducted its first live, international, family-to-family dialogue in August 2016.
+Learning Life conducted its first live, international, family-to-family dialogue on August 27, 2016.

 In what cities and countries does CDI operate?